Lead, Economic Prosperity, MIT Solve

 Rachael is the Lead for Solve’s Economic Prosperity pillar where she runs social impact challenges focused on financial inclusion, digital equity, and workforce development.
 Previously, Rachael was a Lead for Solve’s Strategic & Partner Programs team, which enables clients to utilize Solve's unique social innovation methodology to launch custom challenges around the world.
-Rachael manages a portfolio of clients with custom challenges focused on international education, workforce development, and US issues.
-In addition, she led the first two years of the MIT Solve Indigenous Communities Fellowship from 2018-2020, and is a current member of Solve's DEI team.
+Rachael managed a portfolio of clients with custom challenges focused on economic prosperity, education, workforce development, healthcare, rare disease, and US issues.
+In addition, she led the first two years of the inaugural MIT Solve Indigenous Communities Fellowship from 2018-2020.

 Meet a Solver: Reza Yavari, Beyond Care